 Visor/brim No

 Bike commuters want a customizable helmet that keeps them cool when navigating pavement, gravel, trails or all the above on their way to work.
-It’s no wonder then that reviewers love the Smith Signal Mips with its multivented road design.
-Seasoned cyclists will recognize a rotary dial that easily adjusts the helmet’s fit.
+It's no wonder then that reviewers love the Smith Signal Mips with its multivented road design.
+"Great fit—love the ratchet style adjustment and plenty of air flow to keep your head cool," says one customer-reviewer.
+"The color is definitely an attention getter and welcomed since I do mostly road riding—high visibility is everything."
+A rotary dial makes it easy to adjust the helmet's fit.
 That entire tension system can also move up and down, or forward and backward to further personalize your lid.
-“The dial adjusts the fit in seconds,” wrote one customer.
 A plethora of vents channel air to help keep you cool and your glasses fog-free.
-And there’s a channel that makes it easy to store your glasses.
-Inside, find a low-friction layer that slides 10mm to 15mm in all directions, reducing rotational motion to the brain during impact—this is MIPS.
+And there's a channel that makes it easy to store your glasses.
+Inside, find a low-friction layer that slides 10 mm to 15 mm in all directions, reducing rotational motion to the brain during impact—this is Mips®.
 Buy here.

 Best Bike Helmet for Kids